userjoergjakoby/github-actions-tutorial/tutorial/deployment-to-github-pages.md

 ### Enable GitHub pages deployment
 Go to your repository &rarr; Settings &rarr; Pages &rarr; Build and deployment.
-You will be able to select a branch, wich will be deployed to GitHub pages.
+You will be able to select a branch, which will be deployed to GitHub pages.

 ![Enable deployment](assets/enable-deployment.png)